Redstone-D/starberry/starberry/readme.md

 # Just updated

+0.4.2: Rc is used to send the reponse.
+Now the request body will not be automatically being parsed

+(Important Syntax Update) Now the middleware chain passes the request context.
+When you registering function to url, the type passing in can be implied.
+You may return Rc or HttpRequest

 0.4.1: Updated middleware syntax

 0.4.0: Wrap the Request with Request context struct, providing access to App and Url config.
 Change the name preload into prelude